 The Best Used Bike Shops in Toronto

-Here are the best used bike shops in Toronto.
+These are the best used bike shops in Toronto.

 On warm summer days, a crew of bike fanatics assembles in front of this shop on College near Ossington, no doubt drawn by the vintage steel frames that adorn the walls bearing names like Cinelli, Copi, and Colnago.
 This is pretty much the best place in the city to get a vintage single speed.
-Oh, and the best part is that shop owner Cam Zalewski will come in for customers who can't make it during regular business hours.
-More »

 Around since 1931, Newson's does both a bike and hockey equipment exchange.
 As far as the former goes, it's a good shop to trade in an existing bike to move into something new or to snag a deal on a refurbished ride.
 In other words, if you have bike riding kids, it's a smart place to go to get them the next size up.
 There's adult bikes too, but the selection isn't as robust.